- Welcome to the Knowledge Base

 - Contact Support

-Both the Dropbox and the Outlook Connector can be helpful in ensuring important emails are stored in your Workbooks database, attached to the records to which they relate.
+Dropbox, Outlook Connector or Workbooks Exchange Server Sync can be helpful in ensuring important emails are stored in your Workbooks database, attached to the records to which they relate.
 Which one you choose to use will depend on various factors including the environment in which you're working and the nature of your work.
-It may be appropriate for some Users to use a mixture of both and for others to stick to using one or the other.
-The information below may help you decide which will suit you better.
+It may be appropriate for some Users to use a mixture of two and for others to stick to using one or the other.
+The information in the table summarises the difference between them, and there is further detail below this which may help you decide which will suit you better.

 - The Dropbox enables you to attach emails that you've sent from your email client to records in Workbooks.